RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 ## Replacing the electrolytic capacitors

 There are ten electrolytic capacitors on the mainboard.
-Several of these have leaked, or is likely to start leaking soon.
-A replacement kit from [retroupgrades.co.uk](https://www.retroupgrades.co.uk/) is used as source of replacement capacitors.
+Several of these have leaked or are likely to start leaking soon.
+A replacement kit from [retroupgrades.co.uk](https://www.retroupgrades.co.uk/)  is used as the source of the replacement capacitors.

 <div align="center">